The Royal Adelaide Hospital has established a Long COVID Assessment Clinic to coordinate care for people experiencing continued symptoms.

 The clinical team will review your needs and recommend the most appropriate support and rehabilitation to manage your ongoing care.
 This will include an appropriate treatment plan which may involve referring you to other specialist or allied health services within the team.
 The team will let you and your GP know of the recommendation.

-General practitioners and specialists can use the Long COVID referral form (PDF 174KB) to refer patients to the clinic.
+General practitioners and specialists can use the Long COVID referral form (DOC 56KB) to refer patients to the clinic.

-For more about Long COVID, see the Long COVID Clinic Fact sheet (PDF 137KB).
+- Long COVID Assessment Clinic Fact sheet (PDF 137KB)

 Referral from your GP